whitslea/QA-Whitneys-Homework/Profile-Whitney.md

 # One of my favorite foods is Pizza
 # My favorite food is Carolina Blue

-# Summer time is the best weather
+# Summer time is the best weatherrrrrr
 # Go 49ers